Campus

 Biography

-Wenyi Qian is PhD candidate in early modern Italian art and material culture at University of Toronto, with a particular focus on materiality, artisanal labour and their transcultural and ecological entanglements within and beyond the Mediterranean.
-She has secondary interests in the politics of translation in art historiography within a global context.
-She held curatorial fellowship at the Museum of Fine Arts, Houston, and worked as a convenor of academic programs at OCAT Institute, Beijing.
+Wenyi Qian is PhD candidate in art and material culture of early modern Southern Europe and its global contact zones at University of Toronto.
+She has a particular interest in materiality, artisanal labour and their transcultural and ecological entanglements within and beyond the Mediterranean.
+Her work on both early modern material culture and global art historiography has appeared or is forthcoming in History of Humanities and West 86th: A Journal of Decorative Arts, Design History and Material Culture.
+She held curatorial fellowship in art institutions in the United States and China.
 Her research has been supported by Connaught International Scholarship, British School at Rome, Bibliotheca Hertziana, and Kunsthistorisches Institut in Florenz among others.
-Her published translations include Wu Hung's Space in Art History (2018, Chinese to
+Her published translations include Wu Hung's Space in Art History (2018, Chinese to English) and Victor Stoichita's L'Instauration du tableau: métapeinture à l'aube des temps modernes (2025, French to Chinese).
+She received her BA in History of Art with Material Studies (2014) and MA in History of Art (2015) from University College London.

 Selected Publications

-- "Translation as Repoliticization: Thinking with Gombrich (and Popper) in Post-Mao China," History of Humanities, Fall 2024 (forthcoming)
+- “Translation as Repoliticization: Thinking with Gombrich (and Popper) in Post-Mao China,” History of Humanities, Vol 10, No. 1, 2025, pp. 209-32.

 Education